RhenanGabriel/RhenanGabriel/README.md

 - 👋 Hi, I’m @RhenanGabriel
 - 👀 I’m interested in programar
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on front-endef
+- 💞️ I’m looking to collaborate on front-ende
-- 📫 How to reach me @rhenangabriel__
+- 📫 How to reach me @rhenangabriel88@gmail.com

 <!---
 RhenanGabriel/RhenanGabriel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.